maxwelljmckee/TheDemocracyProject/README.md

 ## Getting Started
 - Grab your smartphone
-- Navigate to <a target=_blank href='https://thedemocracyproject.herokuapp.com/'>https://thedemocracyproject.herokuapp.com/</a>
+- Navigate to <a href='https://thedemocracyproject.herokuapp.com/'>https://thedemocracyproject.herokuapp.com/</a>
   - ( it is highly recommended that you view the app on a mobile device as it was conceived and designed for mobile )
 - Login as a Demo User or register for an account
 - Check out the mission statement in the hamburger menu for more info, or just get started browsing!